 Insurance companies work to minimize the amount they have to pay when one of their insured drivers causes an accident.
 If you’ve been hurt, you need the services of an attorney who understands car accident cases and how insurance companies operate in order to protect your rights.

 REA Law is ready to help if you’ve been injured in a car crash or other motor vehicle accident.
-Call 775-353-6611 for your complimentary consultation.
-Attorney Raymond E. Areshenko proudly serves clients in Reno, Sparks, and throughout Nevada.
-REA Law also has offices in Sacramento.
-Call 916-800-6090 for service in Sacramento or throughout Northern California.
+Start building your case by calling 775-300-7594 (NV) or 916-800-6090 (CA) for a free consultation with REA Law.
+We serve clients in and around Reno - Sparks and throughout Nevada.
+REA Law also has offices in Sacramento servicing California.

 Read about the common types of car accidents and more: